Your Board. Your Story.

 LEARN SKATEBOARDING

 There’s only one activity we put above skateboarding and that is the process of learning.
 As instructors at ASL, we support not simply your growth as a skateboarder, but the development of your learning process.
-Failing and falling is celebrated as an essential component of elevating one’s skillset.
+Failing and falling is celebrated as an essential component of elevating skillsets.
 We’re here to guide and encourage you on your path to success!

-Your Instructor
+Instructor

 Mame Fremah Bonsu